gada1982/CarND-Vehicle-Detection/README.md

 ![heat_map](https://github.com/gada1982/CarND-Vehicle-Detection/blob/master/info_for_readme/heatmap.jpg)

 With function `apply_threshold` all pixels are set to zero, which do not reach the minimum amount of 'points'.
 This helps to prevent false positives.

 With function `draw_labeled_bboxes` a combined box is drawn around each single detected car.
+To get the region out of the heatmap function `label` from package `scipy.ndimage.measurements` is used.

 The following image show the combined boxes for the detections on the image above:
 ![combined_box](https://github.com/gada1982/CarND-Vehicle-Detection/blob/master/info_for_readme/combined_box.jpg)